subaklab/px4_user_guide/en/assembly/quick_start_pixhawk.md

 ## Radio Control

-A radio transmitter can be used to control movement, set the [flight mode](../flying/flight_mode_selection.md), and otherwise communicate with the vehicle.
-The transmitter sends messages to a radio receiver on the vehicle that is connected to the flight controller.
+A remote control (RC) radio system is required if you want to *manually* control your vehicle (PX4 does not require a radio system for autonomous flight modes).

-You will need to select a compatible transmitter/receiver combination and then *bind* them so that they communicate (read the instructions that come with your specific transmitter/receiver).
+You will need to [select a compatible transmitter/receiver](../getting_started/rc_transmitter_receiver.md) and then *bind* them so that they communicate (read the instructions that come with your specific transmitter/receiver).

-> **Note** Conveniently, compatible systems are often sold together.
-For example, this [Taranis X9D and FrSky X8R](https://hobbyking.com/en_us/frsky-2-4ghz-accst-taranis-x9d-plus-and-x8r-combo-digital-telemetry-radio-system-mode-2.html?___store=en_us) is a popular combination.

-### Receivers

-Pixhawk supports many different radio receiver models. *PX4* and *Pixhawk* have been validated with:

-- All Spektrum DSM RC receivers
-- All Futaba S.BUS and S.BUS2 RC receivers
-- All FrSky PPM and S.Bus models
-- Graupner HoTT
-- All PPM models from other manufacturers

-The appropriate connection for each type of receiver is described below:
+The instructions below show how to connect the different types of receivers to Pixhawk:

 - PPM and S.BUS receivers must connect to the **RC** ground, power and signal pins as shown.
   ![Pixhawk - Radio port for PPM/S.BUS receivers](../../images/pixhawk_3dr_receiver_ppm_sbus.jpg)